 -Delegate Mary Washington, 43rd District

--Eddie Conway, Producer at the Real News Network
+-Eddie Conway, Producer, The Real News Network

 -Komal Vaidya, Clinical Teaching Fellow with the Community Development Clinic, University of Baltimore

 -Yvonne Wegner, Baltimore City and Social Services Reporter, The Baltimore Sun